-With summer ending in Litchfield Park, now is an ideal time to get ahead on air conditioner maintenance.
+With summer coming to an end in Litchfield Park, now is a good time to get ahead on air conditioner maintenance.

-If you haven’t taken care of it lately, it could be full of mud and debris from your yard.
-This accumulation can limit your unit’s efficiency and cause it to malfunction.
-Or make it wear out more quickly.
+If you haven’t cleaned it this year, it could be blocked with mud and debris from your yard.
+This collection can reduce your unit’s efficiency and cause it to break down.
+Or wear it down sooner.

-We advise having your air conditioning system professionally maintained annually.
+We recommend having your air conditioning system professionally tuned-up every year.
 Why?
 Clean equipment can be more energy efficient, which could save you money on energy costs.

-Regular AC maintenance also helps our technicians locate and take care of slight issues before they turn into costly problems.
+Routine AC maintenance also helps our technicians locate and handle slight issues before they turn into expensive problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some maintenance you can do alone between professional tune-ups.
-You only need about an hour to get the grime off your outdoor condenser unit, as well as several parts on your indoor HVAC system.
+There’s also some maintenance you can do by yourself between professional tune-ups.
+You only need about an hour to clean your outdoor condenser unit, as well as a couple of pieces on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Choose a temperate day to clean your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
-That way, you can test your equipment once you’ve cleaned it.
+Select a temperate day to scrub your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
+That way, you can check your system once you’ve cleaned it.

 Related: How AC Repair and Maintenance Can Actually Save You Money